This tutorial will have you deploying a Gradle app in minutes.

 The tutorial assumes that you have:

-If you’d prefer to use Maven instead of Gradle, please see the Getting Started on Heroku with Java guide.
+If you’d prefer to use Maven instead of Gradle, see the Getting Started with Java guide.

-In this step you will install the Heroku Command Line Interface (CLI), formerly known at the Heroku Toolbelt.
-You will use the CLI to manage and scale your applications, to provision add-ons, to view the logs of your application as it runs on Heroku, as well as to help run your application locally.
+In this step, you install the Heroku Command Line Interface (CLI).
+You use the CLI to manage and scale your applications, provision add-ons, view your recent application logs, and run your application locally.

 Download and run the installer for your platform: